Nasrallah

-Nasrallah (نصرالله) is a masculine given name, commonly found in the Arabic language and is used by Muslims, Christians, and other Arabs.
+Nasrallah (نصرالله) is a masculine given name commonly found in the Arabic language and is used by Muslims and Christians.
 It may also be transliterated as Nasralla, Nasrollah, Nasrullah, and Al-Nasrallah.
 Bearing the surname often indicates that the family adopted the name Nasrallah from one of its patrilineal ancestors.

 Notable people

 Notable people with the name Nasrallah and its variants include: